School Food Allergy Guidelines

 A Letter from FARE to School Leaders

 This message from FARE staff provides an overview of the CDC’s 2013 national guidelines for managing food allergies in the school setting.
+Download and send to your school.

 National Guidelines from the CDC